jeremyfix/deeplearning-lectures/Webpage/03-pytorch-gan.md

 \mathcal{L}_g = BCELoss(\begin{bmatrix} f_0 \\ \vdots \\ f_{b_i - 1}\end{bmatrix}, \begin{bmatrix} 1 \\ \vdots \\ 1 \end{bmatrix}) = -\frac{1}{b_i} (\sum_i \log(f_i))
 $$

 **Exercice** Implement the above loss in the `main.py` script within the training loop.
-Note that you have the vector named pos_labels containing respectively only 1s.
+Note that you have the vector named pos_labels containing respectively only ones.
 Implement also the three lines for the backward pass (reset the gradient accumulator, perform the backward pass, update the parameters) for the generator.

 ### Training